mattrips/scratchPad/Protocol Conformance.md

 >Given `t: p` and a protocol requirement `m` of `p`, the protocol witness for `m` is the implementation that is the most specialized of the unconditionally accessible implementations of `m` on `t`, as determined in the scope in which the declaration `t: p` is stated.

 When a type is declared to conform to a protocol, a set of implementations--*protocol witnesses*--is determined, one for each protocol requirement of the protocol.
-Understanding how the *protocol witness set* is determined is key to obtaining predictable polymorphic behavior.
+Understanding how the *set of protocol witnesses* is determined is key to obtaining predictable polymorphic behavior.
 This guide explains the semantics of how Swift determines the set of protocol witnesses for a protocol conformance.

 ## 1.1 Declaration of Protocol Conformance
 For a type `t` to conform to a protocol `p`, `t` must be declared to conform to `p`, and `t` must have at least one unconditionally accessible implementation for each protocol requirement of `p`.
 A distinct set of protocol witnesses is established for the conformance `t: p`.